 b.
 Because they have transgressed the laws: The idea of transgression is to step over the line that God has established.
 God has set boundaries for us, but many of us don’t want to see or respect God’s boundaries.

 i.
 Transgression is the spirit of our age.
-Notice the slogans from recent national advertising campaigns: Nothing is taboo… Break all the rules… To know no boundaries… Relax: No rules here… Peel off inhibitions.
-Find your own road… We are all hedonists and want to do what feels good… That’s what makes us human… Living without boundaries… Just do it.
+We see this in the slogans from national advertising campaigns in decades past: Nothing is taboo….
+Break all the rules….
+To know no boundaries….
+Relax: No rules here….
+Peel off inhibitions.
+Find your own road….
+We are all hedonists and want to do what feels good….
+That’s what makes us human….
+Living without boundaries….
+Just do it.
 The idea is constant: you don’t have to respect God’s boundaries, because you can make your own and live by them.

 i.
 “Man has transgressed the laws, violated the statutes, and broken the covenant.
 For an interpretation of these words of Isaiah, read Paul – Romans 1:18-32.”
 (Morgan)

 ii.
 “This is the interpretation of all disease, all insanity, all the things of waste, of disorder, of strife, of misery in human history and human experience.
 A polluted race pollutes the earth, and chaos is the result.”
 (Morgan)

 3. (7-13) The scene of judgment.